 5) Nirvana, “Smells Like Teen Spirit.”
 Damn right it belongs in the top ten, but it’s another song that just has that IMPORTANT label stamped all over it that people feel like it belongs on such a list without really knowing much else about the band or the album it was on.
 Case in point: The DJ who announced the song today bungled the pronunciation of Novaselic as though he were Dubya trying to say Abu Ghraib.

 4) U2, “With or Without You.”
 Not my favorite U2 song, but it's the sort of song that BELONGS ON THIS LIST, DAMMIT.
-For that matter, The Joshua Tree is overrated and The Unforgettable Fire and War are underrated.
+For that matter,

 3) Bob Dylan, “Like a Rolling Stone.”
 This one I can’t dispute.
 It captures the artist at his best.